POLYVIEW-3D Tutorial

 There are several options to change the default projection of the structure, which is defined in the PDB file.
 One possibility is to specify explicitly the rotation angles (in degrees) around the three main axes (X, Y, Z).
 These rotations are applied to the original orientation in the order of appearance.
 However, the trial and error process of setting these angles manually can be tedious.
 To simplify it, one can use the Java-based Jmol viewer in order to select interactively the desired projection and rotation angles that are subsequently passed to the main submission form.

 Example below shows how the initial orientation of a protein structure can be adjusted to make its ligand binding pocket more visible.
 Centering and zooming options are also used in this case to highlight the ligand binding pocket better.
-Here, interior cavity of T4 lysozyme (PDB id 182l) is shown with two ligand specific pockets that distinguish more rigid chemical structures (benzofuran, in this case, located deeper in the cavity) and more flexible ones (2-hydroxyethyl disulfide, located in outer pocket).
+Here, interior cavity of T4 lysozyme (PDB id 182l) is shown with two ligand specific pockets that distinguish more rigid chemical structures (benzofuran, in this case, located deeper in the cavity) and more flexible ones (2-hydroxyethyl disulfide, located in the outer pocket).

 Render protein and ligands